Eli Bean

 On December 26, 1922, the 46 year-old Eli married the 30-year old widow Annabelle.
 The couple moved twice before settling in at 1204 Dallas Road.
 From 1928-1929 Eli also ran Sidney West Furniture Store at 725 Fort Street.

-In 1928, his daughter, Esther, was listed as living at the same address and as student at Vic College.
-In 1930, son Harold was listed at the same address and as a salesman for Spencer’s Department Store.
+In 1928, his daughter, Esther, was listed as student at Vic College living with her father and Annebelle on Dallas Road.
+In 1930, son Harold was listed at the same address on Dallas Road and was a salesman for Spencer’s Department Store.

 Following Eli’s death, Annabelle was listed as the executrix of Victoria Junk Agency.